Apadeva

 Apa-deva (IAST: Āpadeva) was a 17th-century Indian scholar, who wrote Mimamsa-nyaya-prakasha, a Sanskrit-language treatise on the purva mimamsa tradition.

 Biography

 Apadeva probably flourished in early 17th century.
-He was a great-grandson of Ekanatha, who was likely not same as the 16th-century saint Eknath.
+He was a great-grandson of Ekanatha, who was likely not same as the 16th-century saint Ekanatha.
 His grand-father was also named Apa-deva, and his father was Ananta-deva.

 Apadeva followed the Bhatta school of the mimamsa philosophy, and wrote Mimamsa-nyaya-prakasha (IAST: Mīmāṃsā-nyāya-prakāśa; also known as Apadevi), a guidebook for purva mimamsa.

 Apadeva's son was named Ananta-deva (like Apadeva's father), and composed Smrti-kaustubha, which is the main source of information about Apadeva.
 It is not clear if Apadeva's son Ananta is same as Ananta Bakarista, who wrote Nakshatra-sattrahautra.
 The grandson of Apadeva's son Ananta was also named Ananta-deva (fl. c.
 1675), and composed a text on astrology, titled Nakshatra-sattreshti-rayoga or Nakshtreshti-nirupana.